-- B. Development should comply at least with all minimum EU or UK environmental standards requirements in relation to air pollutants whichever is the more stringent. - C. All development should be less polluting than existing development that it will replace.
-On All-major development this should be demonstrated through an air quality assessment, and if necessary, proposed mitigation measures.
+- B. Development should comply at least with all minimum EU or UK environmental standards_requirements_in relation to air pollutants whichever is the more stringent. - C. All development should be less polluting than existing development that it will replace.
+On All major development this should be demonstrated through an air quality assessment, and if necessary, proposed mitigation measures.

 and substantial refurbishment of Level 3 or larger (as described in Appendix G) must carry out an air emissions screening to determine whether a detailed air quality assessment will be required.
-Until air quality in the Knightsbridge Neighbourhood Area complies with the legal limit values for pollutants to the air a defined in Directive 2008/50/ EC on ambient air quality and cleaner air for Europe, a detailed air quality assessment should be carried out for fany development which is likely to increase concentrations of regulated pollutants in the air to determine appropriate mitigation measures to ensure air pollution is not increased.
+Until air quality in the Knightsbridge Neighbourhood Area complies with the legallimit values for pollutants to the air, as defined in Directive 2008/50/ EC on ambient air quality and cleaner air for Europe, a detailed air quality assessment should be carried out forof any development which is likely to increase concentrations of regulated pollutants in the air to determine appropriate mitigation measures to ensure air pollution is not increased.

-- C.-Given the severity of local air quality conditions, until legal limits for air pollution are met, sustainable development can be achieved only by support for development that will operate without adding to current levels of emissions and be constructed or demolished according to a plan which minimises air pollution. - D. Development and substantial refurbishment of Level 3 and larger must be designed to minimise harmful emissions to air.
+- C. Given the severity of local air quality conditions, until legal limits for air pollution are_met,sustainable_development_can_be_achieved_only_by_support_for development that will operate without adding to current levels of emissions and be constructed or demolished according to a plan which minimises air pollution. - D. Development and substantial refurbishment of Level 3 and larger must be designed to minimise harmful emissions to air.
 In particular: - E. Such development must demonstrate that it is should be 'air quality positive' (i.e. better than existing or the existing benchmark) and must demonstrate how it has been designed to contribute to the reduction of concentrations of regulated air pollutants, below WHO guidelines in the Knightsbridge Neighbourhood Area by 2020 and thereafter.
-All development should be less polluting than existing development that it will replace. - F. Development in the locality which would worsen an existing breach of a limit value or cause a new_breach of limit values is inconsistent with the law and withcannot be sustainable development.
+All development should be less polluting than existing development that it will replace. - F.-Development in the locality which would worsen an existing breach of a limit value or cause a newbreachof limit values is inconsistent with the law and withcannot be sustainable development.

-Where limit values are not exceeded in the locality, developments must try to maintain lawful levels and not cause or contribute to worsening air quality.
-In such cases, a significant increase in air pollution will only be justified in exceptional circumstances.
+Where limit values are not exceeded in the locality, developments must try to maintain lawful levels and not cause or contribute to worsening air quality.In such cases, a significant increase in air pollution will only be justified in exceptional circumstances.